andresmendes/step_pid/README.md

 [![View step_pid on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://www.mathworks.com/matlabcentral/fileexchange/92363-step_pid)
 # step_pid
 Simulation of a PID controlled system for a reference step input.
 Input arguments are process dynamics and PID parameters.
-Output parameters are step reponse data and state trajectories.
+Output parameters are step response data and state trajectories.

 This function is an extension of the conventional step function designed to simulate closed loop systems.
-Process dynamics defined using funtion handle, state space and transfer function are accepted.
+Process dynamics defined using function handle, state space and transfer function are accepted.
 The controlled variable must be the first state.

 **Syntax**